7 steps to set up a company in Singapore

 Approval is usually done within an hour if the name is available.
-You can reserve more than one name if preferred, the unused name will expire automatically once the reservation timeline is up.
+If preferred, you can reserve more than one name; the unused name will expire automatically once the reservation timeline is up.

-There are exception depending on the type of business you will be operating in Singapore.
-Example, if you have the intention to setup a partnership such as law firm, the business name should end with “limited liability partnership” or “partnership”.
-Or if you are focus in the medical or professional accountancy field, it will likely take a longer time for ACRA to make sure you are a legitimate practitioner in your field.
+For example, if you have the intention to set up a partnership such as a law firm, the business name should end with “limited liability partnership” or “partnership.”
+Or, if you focus on the medical or professional accountancy field, it will likely take a longer time for ACRA to make sure you are a legitimate practitioner in your area.

-Step 5 – Ensure you have all the right documents in place.
+Step 5 – Ensure you have all the proper documents in place

-- A board resolution for the appointment of the company secretary, as well as the director(s) of the company.
+A board resolution for the appointment of the company secretary and the director(s) of the company.

-- Anti-money laundering client due diligence document/file, this is done and managed by the appointed service provider.
+Anti-money laundering client due diligence document/file is done and managed by the appointed service provider.

-All of these are to be prepared in advance before the actual application to setup the Singapore entity is officially submitted.
+These must be prepared in advance before the actual application to set up the Singapore entity or formal company registration.

-Step 6 – Incorporate Your Singapore Company with ACRA
+Step 6 – Incorporate Your Singapore Company with a Corporate Regulatory Authority – ACRA

-This is where the appointed service provider will completely takeover the process.
-Based on the information and supporting data and documents that you have provided; the appointed service provider will lodge in the application to incorporate your Singapore company online on the ACRA portal.
+This is where the appointed service provider will completely take over the process.
+Based on the information and supporting data and documents you have provided, the appointed service provider will apply to incorporate your Singapore company online on the ACRA portal.